 COOC Quick Facts

-- The COOC has over 400 members including growers and producers, service providers, retailers and other supporters of the California olive oil industry.
+- The COOC has over 300 members including olive producers, industry service providers, retailers and e-commerce vendors, and other supporters of the California extra virgin olive oil industry.
 Growers and producers make up the greatest number of members.

 - There are over 400 growers/producers of olive oil in California.

 - Over 75 olive varieties are grown in California for olive oil production, resulting in blends that are unique to California.

 - The California olive oil industry produces between 2 to 4 million gallons per harvest.

 - There are over 45 olive oil mills in California and growing.